ArminJo/DigistumpArduino/README.md

 It works for my boards but the USB timing is not guaranteed as stable as in the other configurations.

 ## Fuse setting
-The meaning of fuses can be seen with the [Engbedded Atmel AVR® Fuse Calculator](https://www.engbedded.com/fusecalc/).
+The meaning of fuses can be seen with the [Engbedded Atmel AVRï¿½ Fuse Calculator](https://www.engbedded.com/fusecalc/).
 Windows helper scripts for setting fuses can be found [here](https://github.com/ArminJo/micronucleus-firmware/tree/master/utils).

 The default fuses for a **Digispark** board are:<br/>